 - Decide on Sending Domain: You will need to work with your IT team to decide what domain to use for sending emails, and what security measures are needed for that domain.
 Using alternate domains or subdomains where possible will minimize potential issues with your primary domain.

-- Whitelabel your Organization: refer to Email Service Configuration (Whitelabeling) to complete this process.
-Whitelabeling essentially shows ISPs that Gainsight has your permission to send messages on your behalf and will greatly increase the deliverability of messages sent through Gainsight.
-You can learn more about Whitelabeling here.
+- Allowing your Organization: Refer to Email Service Configuration to complete this process.
+Allowing essentially shows ISPs that Gainsight has your permission to send messages on your behalf and will greatly increase the deliverability of messages sent through Gainsight.

 - Maintaining clean DNS records: A DNS lookup indicates to the outer world who has permission to send mail on your behalf.
 Only the first ten lookups that have been added for your domain will be honored, and rearranging the order of these lookups does not affect which ones will be honored.
 Sanitizing DNS records involves removing lookups or records that are no longer being utilized.
 Gainsight will need to be one of the ten DNS lookups for your domain in order to avoid deliverability issues.
 This limit is applied to all domains sending mail and is not controlled by Gainsight.